 An independent tree survey carried out in 2006-07 concluded that over 75% of the city’s street trees were mature or over mature and that only 5% were young trees.
 In 2012 we entered into the Streets Ahead contact which allocated funding to the maintenance of all of our roads, pavements, street lights and trees.
 This funding will help us prevent a catastrophic decline in our street trees and to maintain a healthy age profile across the city.

-During the first 5 year of the Streets Ahead contract, it is estimated that 6,000 trees will need to be replaced.
-Each tree will be replaced on a one for one basis.
-Ultimately, Sheffield will be able to enjoy more street trees with a diverse age profile for generations to come.
+During the first 5 year of the Streets Ahead contract, around 5,500 trees were replaced on a one for one basis.

 The total estimated number of street trees to be replaced over the full contract period, amounts to 0.3% of the city’s overall tree stock.

 We want the best for Sheffield's street tree stock and firmly believe that replacing some trees as part of a managed programme is the best way of safeguarding the long term future of the city's street trees.
 Before Streets Ahead funding became available, unhealthy or damaging street trees were removed without being replaced.